 A one man tent with a bonus, the Zempire Atom hiking tent takes single pole construction one step further with the addition of a brow pole that forms more space for your noggin.

 With plenty of space for one, the Atom has a vestibule large enough to cook under, and offers plenty of storage space for gear.
 A full mesh inner minimises weight yet maintains solid panels to minimise draft through the tent.
 The Atom also comes with a ground strap to stabilise the pole - which will allow you to erect the fly before the inner.

-Incredibly stable with front and rear guy ropes and a durably waterproof floor, the Zempire Atom is a great all-rounder for solo explorers.
+Incredibly stable with front and rear guy ropes and a durable waterproof floor, the Zempire Atom is a great all-rounder for solo explorers.

 Just returned from having the Atom out in two days of severe wind, hail and rain in Australian Alps.
 WOW.
 A bit of condensation inside the fly but not a drop inside the tent.
 And, it was rock solid.
 I can easily put up with the slight inconvenient crawl in in exchange for this level of confidence in performance.